pas256/Cloud-Prize/Submission.md

 ## Describe your Submission

-I am adding [Ansible](https://github.com/ansible/ansible/) playbooks to build instances (or AMIs) for various NetflixOSS projects.
+I have created [Ansible](https://github.com/ansible/ansible/) playbooks to build instances (or AMIs) for various NetflixOSS projects.
 So far I have
+* Aminator
 * Asgard
+* Edda
 * Eureka
-* Edda

 I will be adding more soon.

-To build AMIs, you can use the Ansible provisioner I have added to Aminator:
+To build AMIs, you can use the Ansible Provisioner I have added to Aminator:

 https://github.com/Netflix/aminator/pull/121